 It wasn’t so long ago that Bend was a small town of about 20,000 people known mainly for its many lumber mills and its winter skiing.
 Okay, there’s still plenty of the later.
 But apart from the Old Mill District’s iconic smokestacks, you’d be hard-pressed to find evidence of Bend’s sleepy origins.

 Today, Bend is bustling.
-In 2018, it ranks as the nation’s fourth fastest-growing city, second among small U.S. cities.
-(Job seekers take heart: it’s ranked number one for job growth.)
+In 2018, it ranked as the nation’s fourth fastest-growing city, second among small U.S. cities.
+(Job seekers take heart: it was ranked number one for job growth.)

 Looking, though, for the majestic solitude, frequent wildlife sightings, lighter traffic and ranch style living of old Bend?
 Well, then the Southeast Bend neighborhood may be just the destination for you.